-- with ignition on, - within 5 minutes of switching ignition off, - within 5 minutes of switching ignition key to position 1.
+- with the ignition on, - within 5 minutes of switching the ignition off, - within 5 minutes of turning the ignition key to position 1.

 After switching off the ignition, the window operation is disabled, when the driver's door is opened, then closed and locked.